-Officials with the city of Midland warned residents that the Edenville Dam, along the Tittabawassee River, failed around 5:45 p.m., and that the Sandord Dam began to overflow around 6:50 p.m.
+Officials with the city of Midland warned residents that the Edenville Dam, along the Tittabawassee River, failed around 5:45 p.m., and that the Sandord Dam broke around 6:50 p.m.

 Since Monday, storms have produced more than 8 inches of rain that overflowed the dams and caused downstream flooding in Midland County.
 Sea Cord and Smallwood dams were experiencing high water flow on Wednesday and being closely monitored.

-Midland City Manager Brad Kaye said flood heights are expected to be up to 5 feet higher than the last major flood, in 1986.
+Midland City Manager Brad Kaye said flood heights are expected to be up to 5 feet higher than the last highest flood in 1986.

-"In the 1986 flood, it was considered a 100-year flood," Kaye said.
+"In the 1986 flood, it was considered a 100-year flood," said Kaye.
 "Current flood is predicted to be the equivalent of a 500-year flood."

 A "500-year flood" means there's a 0.002% chance -- 1 in 500 -- of it occurring in a given year, according to the United States Geological Survey.

 "In the next 12 to 15 hours, downtown Midland could be under approximately 9 feet of water," Gov. Gretchen Whitmer said at a press conference Tuesday night.
 "We are anticipating an historic high water level.”